Krozark/cpp-Socket/README.md

     * at the end, don't forget to call client.stop(), and client.wait() to stop the network thread.

-You can build the lib with "build.sh".
+You can build the lib with cmake.